 7. The prospective juror is summoned within four years after the prospective juror's last day of service on a grand jury in this state.
 This paragraph does not apply to a person selected as an alternate grand juror.

-8. Through January 1, 2022, the prospective juror is employed in the correctional officer class series by the state department of corrections.
+8. The prospective juror is employed in the correctional officer class series by the state department of corrections.

 C. Notwithstanding subsection B of this section, a prospective juror who is at least seventy-five years of age may submit a written statement to the court requesting that the person be excused from service.
 The prospective juror may request to be excused temporarily or permanently.
 On receipt of the request, the judge or jury commissioner shall excuse the prospective juror from service.

 D. A person who is excused temporarily pursuant to this section becomes eligible for qualification as a juror when the temporary excuse expires unless the person is permanently excused from jury service.